 - Acted for owners of a rig in a claim under an insurance policy concerning causation and the exclusion of inherent vice in a case that went up to the Supreme Court.

-- Acted for a major London-based sugar trader in relation to an insurance dispute under a political risks policy.
+- Acted for a major London-based sugar trader in relation to an insurance dispute under a political risks policy in relation to a claim for confiscation of refined sugar in Kenya.

 - Super Max Offshore Holdings & Anor v Malhotra EWHC 2711 (Comm; committal proceedings, Judgment of Sir Michael Burton, 10 October 2019.